Colitis occurs when your colon, or large intestine, is inflamed.

 - lab tests, such as blood and stool tests

 - imaging tests, such as CT scans, MRI scans, or X-rays

 Some of the tests and procedures are used to rule out other medical conditions that may cause similar symptoms, such as irritable bowel syndrome (IBS) and the infection Clostridium difficile (C. diff).

 In some cases, collagenous colitis disappears on its own.
 However, some people need treatment.

-Your doctor may recommend diet changes to help treat this condition.
+Your doctor may recommend diet and lifestyle changes to help treat this condition.
 These changes are usually the first part of any treatment plan.

 Common diet changes include: